-Online Practice and Assessment with MyProgrammingLabTM

-MyProgrammingLab helps students fully grasp the logic, semantics, and syntax of programming.
-Through practice exercises and immediate, personalized feedback, MyProgrammingLab improves the programming competence of beginning students who often struggle with the basic concepts and paradigms of popular high-level programming languages.
+Online Practice and assessment with MyLab Programming helps students fully grasp the logic, semantics, and syntax of programming.
+Through practice exercises and immediate, personalized feedback, MyLab Programming improves the programming competence of beginner students who struggle with the basic concepts and paradigms of popular high-level programming languages.

-A self-study and homework tool, the MyProgrammingLab course for Visual Basic consists of roughly two hundred small practice exercises covering introductory topics such as variables, calculations, decision statements, loops, procedures, arrays, and more.
+A self-study and homework tool, the MyLab Programming course for Visual Basic consists of roughly two hundred short practice exercises covering introductory topics such as variables, calculations, decision statements, loops, procedures, arrays, and more.
 For students, the system automatically detects errors in the logic and syntax of their code submissions and offers targeted hints that enable students to figure out what went wrong-and why.
 For instructors, a comprehensive gradebook tracks correct and incorrect answers and stores the code inputted by students for review.

-For a full demonstration, to see feedback from instructors and students, or to get started using MyProgrammingLab in your course, visit www.myprogramminglab.com.
+For a full demonstration, to see feedback from instructors and students, or to get started using MyLab Programming in your course, ask for your Pearson representative or visit www.pearson.com/mylab/programming.